datarobot-community/custom-models/Custom Model Examples/Readmissions/README.md

 *High Level Overview:*

 1. Preprocess Data using scikit-learn pipeline
-2. Fit Keras model on the data
+2. Fit XGboost model on the data
 3. `custom.py` script needs to preprocess using the scikit-learn pipeline
-4. `custom.py` script needs to score using the Keras Model.
+4. `custom.py` script needs to score using the XGboost Model.

 The extra difficulty here is that we need to define where DRUM is to find both of the preprocessing and the keras model in order for this custom model to work.